curbengh/curbengh.github.io/source/_posts/facebook-instagram-whatsapp-china.md

 Data roaming using a foreign SIM is the easiest and most reliable method.
 You don't need to install any app, just pop the SIM, enable data roaming and you're good to go.
 Any foreign SIM would work, as long it's not Mainland China.
 Hong Kong, Macau or Taiwan's SIM is considered as a foreign SIM, so it works as well.

 However, this method is also the most expensive.
-Unless your telco offers a cheap global roaming plan, following are your best options:
+Unless your telco offers a cheap global roaming plan (e.g. [Google Fi](https://fi.google.com/about/international-rates/)), following are your best options:

 1. [StarHub Internet-only SIM](http://www.starhub.com/personal/mobile/mobile-phones-plans/prepaid-cards/internet-sim.html)